kj-ninja/grow-academy/README.md

 ## Overview

-Community / tutoring platform for sharing knowledge in different science topics.
+Classroom / tutoring platform for sharing knowledge in different science topics.
 This project is a full-stack application built using Vite for the frontend and TypeScript-powered Express server with Prisma ORM and JWT-based authentication.
-It leverages a modular structure with shared logic between the client and server.
+Real-time communication handled by socket.io and getStream SDK.

 ## Tech Stack